jukto-ai/.github/profile/README.md

 ---

 We’ve talked to teams stuck in silos, slowed down by approvals, or buried in spreadsheets.
 The giants had decades to fix this.
-They did not.
+They didn't.
 They promised clarity but delivered busywork, then called it **progress**.

 We are not a plugin.
 We are not a prettier report.
-We exist so your team stops **wasting 20+ hours a week** to endless spreadsheets, broken pipelines, and clicking between ten different tools.
+We exist so your team stops **wasting 20+ hours a week** on endless spreadsheets, broken pipelines, and clicking between ten different tools.

 ---